|

 Tripod |

 As a rough rule, you can expect to hand-hold a lens without noticeable shake at a shutter speed at least as fast as the reciprocal of the focal length.
 For example, with a 200mm lens, this rule says you should be shooting at 1/200 sec or faster.
-If you have an APS-C (half-frame) camera and/or if you expect to crop the image, this will make the image relatively larger, thus multiplying the effects of shake.
-To be safe, the rule says to double that figure to 1/400 sec.
-On the other hand, image stabilization in the lens coupled with good technique (as outlined above) can allow you to shoot about three stops slower (1/50 sec.), sometimes slower still.
+Assuming you have a half-frame sensor and/or you expect to crop the image, this will make the image relatively larger, thus multiplying the effects of shake.
+To be safe then, the rough rule would be to double that figure to 1/400 sec.
+On the other hand, image stabilization in the lens coupled with good technique (as outlined above) can allow you to shoot three or four stops slower (1/50 to 1/25 sec.).
 In the end, for dance photography, if you have image-stabilization and good technique you are more likely to suffer from motion blur than from camera shake.

 If the subject does stay still, with good hand-held technique you can shoot at very slow shutter speeds (click through to see the detail):